 Knops Beer Company, East Lothian

-Located within Archerfield Estate and next door to the infamous Muirfield, a visit to the Knops Beer Company is a must if golfing in East Lothian!
+Located in the Archerfield Walled Garden, next door to the infamous Muirfield, a visit to the Knops Beer Company is a must if golfing in East Lothian!
 Only established in 2010, Knops Beer Company is a modern Scottish brewery; refining traditional and long forgotten methods along with creating new experimental styles.
 They are modern in the sense that their brewing is based on science, equipment and skill.
 They understand the ingredients, how to combine them and, more importantly, how to consistently brew beer that always tastes great.
 The whole process, from brewing to bottling, is carried out on site by Robert Knops and his small but dedicated team.
 Above all, they brew beers that you’ll love to drink!

 Interesting fact: In 2013, the brewery released a special edition pale ale ‘East Coast Pale’ to celebrate The Open taking place at Muirfield.
 However due to the popularity the beer became a permanent addition to their beer range.